 Read the full paper.

-A website providing information and linking to resources for people affected by the condition across Europe will be launched early in 2017.
+A website providing information and linking to resources for people affected by the condition across Europe was launched in June 2017.